"G" Is for Gumshoe: Plot summary

 Three things happen to Kinsey Millhone on her thirty-third birthday: she moves into her remodeled apartment, which has finally been finished; she is hired by Irene Gersh, a sickly Santa Teresa resident, to head out to the Slabs in the Mojave Desert and locate her mother; and she gets the news that Tyrone Patty, a particularly dangerous criminal she helped the Carson City Police Department track down a few years back, has hired a hit-man to kill her.

 After her first night in her new place, Kinsey heads out early the next day in search of Mrs Gersh's mother, Agnes Grey, who lives in a trailer in the desert.
 Agnes isn't home, and the trailer seems to be occupied by two teenage runaways; but Kinsey eventually tracks Agnes down at a local convalescent hospital, where she has been since being taken suddenly ill on a trip to a local town sometime before.
 Agnes, 83 years old, has not been a model patient; and the hospital staff are delighted to hear that she has relatives who can take responsibility for her.
 Irene makes plans to transfer Agnes to a facility in Santa Teresa.
 But Agnes seems terrified of going there and tells Kinsey a confused story about a number of people from the past, including Lottie and Emily, who died.

 Kinsey makes plans to come home, but before she can do so, a man in a pick-up truck deliberately runs her off the road, seriously injuring Kinsey and totaling her treasured VW automobile.
 Kinsey recognizes the driver as a man traveling with his young son she has seen a couple of times on the journey to the Slabs, and realizes she needs to take the death threat against her seriously.
-She hires Robert Dietz, the PI who helped her briefly on an earlier case, as a bodyguard.
+She hires Robert Dietz, as a bodyguard.
 His vigilance initially frustrates Kinsey, who is used to making her own decisions; but they soon begin an affair.
 Dietz discovers the hitman is Mark Messinger, who absconded with his son, Eric, eight months previously.
 He arranges a meeting with the child's mother, Rochelle, who is desperate to get her son back, and offers to help her.